Retinoblastomas result from a genetic mutation.

 When only one eye is affected and that eye has little or no vision, doctors usually remove the entire eyeball along with part of the optic nerve.

 When the cancer affects both eyes, doctors try to preserve some vision by treating the cancer without removing both eyeballs, although they sometimes remove the most severely affected eye.
-Treatment options include radiation therapy, lasers, freezing (cryotherapy), or patches containing radioactive material (brachytherapy).
+Treatment options include chemotherapy drugs injected directly through the main artery that provides blood to the eye (called intra-arterial chemotherapy), radiation therapy, lasers, freezing (cryotherapy), or patches containing radioactive material (brachytherapy).

-Combinations of chemotherapy drugs, such as carboplatin plus etoposide or cyclophosphamide plus vincristine, may help shrink large tumors or treat cancer that has spread beyond the eye or when the cancer returns after initial treatment.
+Combinations of chemotherapy drugs given by mouth or vein (such as carboplatin, etoposide, and vincristine, or cyclophosphamide plus vincristine) may be used to shrink a large tumor in one eye, shrink tumors that are in both eyes, treat cancer that has spread beyond the eye, or treat cancer that returns after initial treatment.

 Radiation therapy to the eye has serious consequences, such as cataracts, decreased vision, chronic dry eye, and wasting of the tissue around the eye.
 The bones of the face may not grow normally, resulting in a deformed appearance.
 Additionally, the risk of a developing a second cancer increases in the area where radiation is done.